-Retirement is perceived as a continuous road; mile markers that represent age may be visualized along the path.
+Retirement is a a continuous road; mile markers that represent age may be visualized along the path.

 However, if one looks to retire at 67 and in relatively good health, it?s a challenge to comprehend what quality of life may be like at 80.
-It?s easy to understand how 40 may not look too different from 60, especially from a quality of health perspective.
-The stretch from 60 to 90 may be so dramatically different, it?s tough to envision.
+It?s easy to understand how 40 may not look too different from 60 from a quality of health perspective.
+The stretch from 60 to 90 may be so dramatically different, it?s a challenge to envision.

 How does one contemplate their own increasing frailty?